 2. Fiddle Leaf Fig (Ficus lyrata)

-Fiddle Leaf Fig (Ficus lyrata) is toxic to humans and pets.
-It is a popular plant with bold, spectacular leaves.
-Definitely, a go-to plant if you want to make a bold statement.
-Similar to Swiss Cheese Plant, Fiddle Leaf Fig is a tall houseplant that can grow to 8 to 10 feet tall.
-If it’s a large houseplant, it is easy to keep it out of reach from pets and children.
-If you have a small Fiddle Leaf Fig, make sure to keep it off the floor since it is toxic to pets and children.
+Similar to the Swiss Cheese Plant, Fiddle Leaf Fig is a tall houseplant that can grow to 8 to 10 feet tall.
+Since it’s a large houseplant, it is easy to keep it out of reach from pets and children.

 Name | Fiddle Leaf Fig |